Acknowledgements

 Spellbooks contain a single spell.
 Anyone can cast a spell by holding a spellbook in both hands and reading its contents aloud.

-Spell Level: A spell’s effective caster level is equal to the amount of WIL damage the caster inflicts upon himself.
-This WIL damage can be healed with rests just as with any other ability score damage.
-The max spell level is 6th (and thus max WIL damage that can be inflicted this way is 6 damage).
+Spell Level: A spell’s effective caster level is equal to the amount of CHA damage the caster inflicts upon himself.
+This CHA damage can be healed with rests just as with any other ability score damage.
+The max spell level is 6th (and thus max CHA damage that can be inflicted this way is 6 damage).

 Scrolls are similar to Spellbooks, however they burn to ash after one use, and are always cast at 1st level.